 - a certified copy of the child’s birth certificate, particularly if only one parent’s name appears on the birth certificate and the child is travelling with the other parent.

 Most airlines have rules regarding unaccompanied minors.
-Children under the age of 15 who are travelling alone are generally regarded as unaccompanied minors requiring parents or guardians to fill out a permission form for the child’s travel.
-For further information, including on in-flight protocols for unaccompanied minors, contact the airline you’re planning to fly on or visit their website.
+Children under the age of 15 who are travelling alone are generally regarded as unaccompanied minors.
+In most cases, parents or guardians will need to fill out a permission form for the child’s travel.
+For further information, including on in-flight protocols for unaccompanied minors, contact your airline.

 Some countries do not recognise dual nationality.
 This can affect the future guardianship of a child, as decisions on custody may be based on local law.
-If you are travelling with children who may be considered nationals of another country, or if in doubt about particular circumstances relating to your children, you should seek legal advice before travelling.
+Seek advice before travelling with children who may be considered nationals of another country, or if in doubt about particular circumstances relating to your children.

-Women and children of any nationality can be subject to "stop orders" in some countries, including Lebanon and Egypt, where their husbands, fathers or other relatives can legally prevent them leaving the country.
+Women and children of any nationality can be subject to 'stop orders' in some countries, including Lebanon and Egypt.
+Under a stop order, their husbands, fathers or other relatives can legally prevent them leaving the country.